 Lindquist Beach has a $5 entry fee per person, plus $2 for daily parking.
 There are various amenities, including lifeguards, restrooms, showers, changing rooms, and picnic tables.
 Lounge chairs are available for rent, but there are limited amounts, and they usually fill up quickly.

 It’s recommended to bring snacks, as there are no restaurants or places to get food on the beach.
 However, locals often set up on the beach selling water, soft drinks, and other beverages along the coastline.
-In terms of accommodations, you can find plenty of luxury resorts a short distance away from Lindquist Beach.
+In terms of accommodations, you can find plenty of all-inclusive resorts a short distance away from Lindquist Beach.

 Waikiki Beach, Oahu